bynarlogic/quill-image-upload/README.md

 # Quill ImageUpload Module

 A module for Quill rich text editor to upload images to be selected from toolbar editor.
+This is a fork of [https://github.com/fxmontigny/quill-image-upload] and supports AWS S3 integration.
+Image files are saved to <your-s3-bucket>/quill-images.

 ## Usage